 The behaviour or mental acts are aimed at preventing or reducing stress, or out of fear a negative event will occur if they do not follow through with the compulsion.
 These behaviours or mental acts, however, are not related to real life circumstances which should be reduced or prevented, or are clearly excessive.

 The underlying causes of OCD are not necessarily the same in two people.
 Because of this, it is important that the therapy program is tailored to take into account a range of factors that may be contributing to the negative symptoms and feelings of the patient.
-Follow a comprehensive assessment of symptoms, we can also take a closer look at brain activity and other behaviours by means of a Quantitative EEG (QEEG) examination with a psychometric assessment.
+Following a comprehensive OCD assessment, we can also take a closer look at brain activity and other behaviours by means of a Quantitative EEG (QEEG) examination with a psychometric assessment.
 This allows our trained Psychology and Psychiatry staff to take into account biological, psychological and personal factors.

 Poor sleep and wake behaviours may also explain or contribute to symptoms of Depression.
 For this reason, we conduct Actigraphy Sleep Assessments as part of a comprehensive assessment of symptoms.